northgrove/Powershell-script/InformationBarriers/README.md

 **FilterOperator:** equal (-eq) or not equal (-neq)
 **FilterAttributeValue:** The value the attribute should have to be included

+### Create table to define the policies applied to the different segments
 | AssignedSegment | BlockedSegment | AllowedSegment |
 |-----------------|----------------|----------------|
 | administrasjon | elever-skole1, elever-skole2||